 The ways we deal with stress are undeniably different and personal.
-Therefore, recognising symptoms such as changes in mood, energy levels, increased acne or hair loss can be our body’s way of telling us something isn’t quite right.
+Therefore, recognising symptoms such as changes in mood, energy levels, increased acne, or hair loss can be our body’s way of telling us something isn’t quite right.
 Linking this to your menstrual health allows for a fuller picture to appear.
 We suggest tracking your hormonal patterns and logging the start and end dates of your cycle via the inne app.
-Noticing when your progesterone levels fluctuate or differences to the length of your menstrual cycle can help to determine the root cause of any changes (15).
+Noticing when your progesterone levels fluctuate or differences in the length of your menstrual cycle can help to determine the root cause of any changes (15).

 As always, if you have cause for concern, we suggest you seek expert advice.
 In the meantime, we advise putting aside an hour each day to focus on your mental wellbeing.
 Keeping those stress levels in check and adopting a self-care routine can help strengthen or develop a healthier, happier you in the long run.